GeoffWilliams/geoffwilliams.me.uk/user/pages/05.Docker/02.docker_networking/default.md

 Now I can see multiple `udcpc` processes with `ps` where before there were none, so I should be able to run a service for more then 12 hours now ;-)

+Raised a [ticket](https://github.com/jpetazzo/pipework/issues/181) to try and figure out a way to fix this in pipework.
+In the meantime, the script can be manually fixed.

 ## The future
 Hopefully in the near future, this blog post will be redundant and giving an IP address to a container will be as simple as adding a flag to `docker run`.
 Until then, happy bridged mode networking :)